seanox/spring-webdav/manual/getting-started.md

     ...
 }
 ```
+_Example of single and multiple use of annotation_

 The WebDAV relevant annotations always have a reference to methods which are
 called by the WebDAV implementation.
 The methods generally have no fixed